rafaelaqfc/Final-Project-SQL/cleaning_data.md

 SELECT * FROM price;

-INSERT INTO sales_by_sku(full_visitor_id)

-SELECT price.*, sales_by_sku.full_visitor_id
+SELECT price.*,
+    sales_by_sku.full_visitor_id
     FROM price
     LEFT JOIN sales_by_sku
     ON price.full_visitor_id = sales_by_sku.full_visitor_id;

 INSERT INTO sales_by_sku (full_visitor_id)
     SELECT full_visitor_id
-FROM price;
+    FROM price
+;

 SELECT * FROM sales_by_sku
     ORDER BY full_visitor_id DESC;

 SELECT * FROM price;

 ALTER TABLE price
     ADD COLUMN product_sku VARCHAR
 ;

 INSERT INTO price(product_sku)
     SELECT product_sku
-FROM sales_by_sku;
+    FROM sales_by_sku
+;

--- By joining these tables to visualize their values and the way the prices were formatted, I noticced some NULL values that weren't noticed before under unit_cost and revenue columns.
+-- By joining these tables to visualize their values and the way the prices were formatted, I noticed some NULL values that weren't noticed before under "unit_cost" and "revenue" columns.
 They didn't have much of rows with NULL values and I thought about replacing them with a 0 at first, but as I was not sure about this changing yet, I left it for now.

 SELECT *
 	FROM all_sessions;